Health System: Health Administration (5500P)

 Health Administration monitors the changing landscape of health care reform and other federal and state policy with key partners in order to be prepared for future risks and opportunities that may impact the systems of care for publicly uninsured San Mateo County residents.

-Percent of Customer Survey Respondents Rating Services as Good or Better Expected to Meet Target
+Percent of Customer Survey Respondents Rating Services as Good or Better Below Target

 Percent of Health System Employees Evaluations Completed Annually Below Target - New Evaluation Pilot Underway